Master of Arts in Counseling Psychology

 How long does it take to complete the program?

 The length of time needed to complete the program depends on your professional goals and whether or not you plan to take classes full or part-time.
 Courses are offered once a year and follow a rotation.
 The minimum time required to complete coursework for any of the three licensure options is two academic years.
 It is recommended that, at the outset of your program, you work with your adviser to establish a program of study which maps out the course sequences and timing for to meet all of your degree requirements.

 What do I need to know about practicum?

 Students pursuing the Master of Arts in Counseling Psychology will complete a practicum at a site approved by the graduate psychology program director.
 You will enroll in practicum during your last year of the program after you have completed the necessary prerequisite coursework.
-Although some practicum activities can be completed during the evening, successful completion of the practicum usually requires you to have some availability in your schedule during the normal work week.
+Although some practicum activities can be completed during the evening, successful completion of the practicum may require you to have some availability in your schedule during the normal work week.

 Does the university assist the student in finding a practicum placement?